ParthaPPM/ParthaPPM/README.md

 - 👋 Hi, I’m @ParthaPPM
 - 👀 I’m interested in Computer things
-- 🌱 I’m currently learning as we dont't have an end to learning
+- 🌱 I’m currently learning as there is no end to learning
 - 💞️ I’m looking to collaborate on anyting
 - 📫 How to reach me - github, facebook, linkedin